-After purchasing MLG in full in late 2015, they've now been consolidated under the Activision Blizzard banner and will be running the Overwatch League, serving as the "operation foundation, partnership hub, and media production network" for both this and the COD World League.
+The MLG were purchased in full in late 2015 and so they've now been consolidated under the Activision Blizzard banner and will be running the Overwatch League, serving as the "operation foundation, partnership hub, and media production network" for both this and the COD World League.
 It will retain the MLG name.

 Blizzard warn against believing rumours and speculation